wavefrontHQ/docs/pages/doc/logging_overview.md

 ## View Logs and Troubleshoot

-When logs have started flowing into your Wavefront instance, you can:
+When logs have started flowing into your Wavefront instance, as a user with the **Logs** permission, you can:
 * Go to the Log Browser directly to view and explore logs.
 * Drill into the Log Browser from charts, alerts, application map, and the Traces Browser.